JakeRowsell89/recursion/readme.md

 ```

 See what it did there?
 It used the word `recursive` to describe what `recursion` is.
-A more useful definition can be found in the (Wikipedia article)[https://en.wikipedia.org/wiki/Recursion]:
+A more useful definition can be found in the [Wikipedia article](https://en.wikipedia.org/wiki/Recursion):
 "... a function being defined is applied within its own definition."

 Recursion is an approach that tries to break a problem down into small pieces and solve those.
-Generally it encourages _pure functions_ and works well with Linked Lists and Trees.

 Many problems can be solved with or without recursion.
 Let's take a function for summing the contents of an array.
 Most people are familiar with using loops or other means of iteration to sum up an array like this:
 ```